 As a Southeastern state located along the Gulf of Mexico, Louisiana has quite the reputation.
 When picturing the state of Louisiana, many picture the big cities of New Orleans or Baton Rouge.
 Others may picture bayous and swamplands.
 However, there are many other unique features and qualities that make Louisiana an awesome state to visit.
-If you have an RV and a Harvest Hosts membership there are excellent camping options available at many unique locations.
+If you have an RV and a Harvest Hosts membership there are excellent options for RV camping in Louisiana available at many unique locations.
 These include museums, parks, villages, gardens, and more.
 Climb aboard and tour this beautiful state with us, as we spend some time lingering in Louisiana.

 1. Vermilionville Living History Museum & Folklife Park

 Our first stop begins at the Vermilionville Living History Museum and Folklife Park.
 Vermilionville is an outdoor museum that spans a twenty-three-acre site along the banks of the Bayou Vermilion.
 The museum consists of twenty-five structures, including nine original restored homes, complete with historical artifacts and artisans dressed in period attire.
 These artisans provide demonstrations and interpret local culture and history in both French and English for visitors to enjoy and experience.